 Audi RS5 review - Engines, performance and drive

-Dull engine and inert handling put RS5 behind rivals
+Mighty quick in a straight line, but dull-sounding engine and inert handling put RS5 behind rivals

 As you’d expect, the RS5 is mighty in a straight line, especially as that four-wheel drive system means the wheels stick to the road - and it’s the same story in the corners.
 It’s easy to throw into bends and power out of them, relying on the clever torque control system to send power where it can help pivot the car around the bend.

 The RS5’s quick steering and grippy chassis are complemented by a stiff suspension set-up when you select Dynamic mode.
 This reduces roll and makes the car feel sharper - and the steering is weighted well and has a decent amount of feel.
-It’s still a little way behind an Alfa Giulia Quadrifoglio in that regard, though.
+It’s still a little way behind an Alfa Romeo Quadrifoglio in that regard, though.

 Flip the adaptive dampers into comfort mode and the RS5 settles down very well.
 It’s much more refined than a BMW M4 when you’re driving normally, and felt pretty comfortable on our French test route.
 While the RS5 has a dual character with its driving modes, it’s clearly focused on comfort over ultimate sharpness, as the Dynamic mode doesn’t make it feel like a totally different car, just a slightly stiffer one.